paulrobertlloyd/paulrobertlloyd-v4/src/articles/2020/07/not_notes.md

 * Using a mobile phone, in a foreign country, on a train, and trying to pay my taxes before the self assessment deadline.
 Each payment option presents a challenge.
 My debit card has been frozen.
 My bank requires a card reader to set up a new payee.
 Setting up a direct debit will mean payment arriving after the deadline.
 Juggling multiple apps and webpages, copying and pasting reference numbers between screens.
 I’ve never felt so much like a canonical ‘mobile user’.

-* The last four series of <cite>Cold Feet</cite> were a bit hit and miss, but while series 9 was one of the best, [now seems like a good time to pause][5].
+* The last four series of ""Cold Feet"" were a bit hit and miss, but while series 9 was one of the best, [now seems like a good time to pause][5].
 I’m looking forward to seeing these characters again in their third age of live.

 * Not sure what’s more concerning.
-Untold wealth acquired through tax-avoidance and slave labour, or the fact that so many stars from the <cite>Thick of It</cite> have visibly aged so much.
+Untold wealth acquired through tax-avoidance and slave labour, or the fact that so many stars from the ""Thick of It"" have visibly aged so much.

 * Rummaging around in my email archives only to have a certain Mr. Benbow dispense some timely life advice from the beyond the grave.
 Cocky sod.